ryanrishi/homelab/README.md

-devops
+homelab
 ===

-Code for managing my homelab
+Code for managing my homelab.
+You can read more about this project [here](https://ryanrishi.com/projects/homelab).